Welcome to HackerRank

 9. Select the Expiry option to set the time duration for which the Test invite will be active.
 After the duration finishes, the Test invite expires, and Candidates will no longer be able to take the Test.

 10. You can also click ‘Send Reminders’ to send reminders to Candidates to take up the Test before it expires.
-When you a set a reminder for the invite, an email will be automatically sent at the specified time to remind the Candidate(s) about the Test.
+When you set a reminder for the invite, an email will be automatically sent at the specified time to remind the Candidate(s) about the Test.

 For detailed information about configuring the Test invite expiry, reminders and other settings, refer: Customizing Test Invite Email Settings.